Skip to main content

 Can Businesses Integrate Passkeys Alongside Existing Methods?

-Yes - many organisations run passkeys alongside existing MFA methods to ensure everyone can log in during a transition period.
+Yes - many organisations run passkeys alongside existing MFA methods to make sure everyone can log in during a transition period.

 Are Passkeys Stealing Biometric Data?

 No - biometrics like fingerprints or face scans never leave your device.
-They’re used locally to unlock your private key, which is what signs you in.
+They are used locally to unlock your private key, which is what signs you in.